eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

 *Scope :*

-only GCP platform is being covered, other cloud providers will be covered as part of separate ADR.
+only GCP platform is being covered, other cloud providers such as AWS should be covered as part of separate ADR.

 GCP Stack Driver is used for storing and monitoring log entries, both application and system categories of logs.